musikele/blog-eleventy/_posts/2026-04-20-ngnix-proxy-manager-docker-and-more.md

 ![proxy hosts example](/images/Screenshot%202026-04-20%20alle%2010.40.45.png "proxy hosts example")

 - nobody can access directly the port `3000` of that app.
-- There can be multiple containers that expose the port `3000`, ngnix proxy manager will simply route to the right one based on the routes.
+- There can be multiple containers that expose the port `3000`, nginx proxy manager will simply route to the right one based on the routes.
 - the trick happens in the `networks` section: here we specify that for the `proxy` network, we are exposing the ports defined previously.

 ## App